naomiclark2004/todo/ReadMe.md

-# ToDo List
+# Todo List

-ToDo List is a python code for creating a to do list.
+Todo List is a python code for creating a to do list.

+In the project directory run:

+    python app.py

 ## Usage

-ToDo List is used to create and add to a to-do list.
+Todo List is used to create and add to a to-do list.

 1. You will be prompted to enter whether you will like to add a task to your to-do list.